March is National Autoimmune Disease Awareness Month

 About Autoimmunity and Autoimmune Disease

-Autoimmune disease disproportionately affects women.
-Of the 50 million Americans living and coping with ADs, more than 75 percent are women.
-AD is one of the top 10 leading causes of death of women under the age of 65.
-It encompasses more than 100 diseases, including psoriasis, Graves’ disease, Sjogren’s syndrome, multiple sclerosis, rheumatoid arthritis, Crohn’s disease and lupus.
-It is responsible for more than $100 billion in direct health care costs annually.
+Of the 50 million Americans living and coping with autoimmune disease (AD), 75% are women.
+AD is one of the top leading causes of death of women under the age of 65.
+It encompasses more than 100 diseases including psoriasis, Grave’s disease, Sjögren’s syndrome, multiple sclerosis, rheumatoid arthritis, Crohn’s disease, and lupus.
+It is responsible for more than $100 billion in direct health care costs.